Luxume (Luxury Commune)

 College dorm room --> renting with a few roommates in apt/house --> renting/buying house to live alone w/ partner

 This is the typical progression amongst my friends and the majority of people in my generation in America.
 There is a progression of isolation that happens as people move through their life.
 Why does this happen?
 My theory is that it is because as people get older they get less accepting of other people's ways of being.
 This is the opposite of how I want to be.
 I want to be more and more accepting of other people.
+As I expand my understanding of life this happens naturally.

 Things I learned while living with people at Kim's